brianshumate/vaultron/README.md

 ### Where are the Data?

-Vault data is kept in Consul's key/value store, which in turn is written into the `consul/oss_*/data` directory for each of the three Consul servers.
-Here is the tree showing the directory structure for a Consul client and server:
+Vault data is kept in Consul's key/value store, which in turn is written into the `consul/oss_server_*/data` directories for each of the three Consul servers.
+Here is the tree showing the directory structure for both a Consul client and server:

 ```
 └── consul